POLYVAGAL THEORY:

 Ask yourself:

-This reflection is not just about understanding the past; it’s about shaping your future.
-Recognizing the impact of your experiences, beliefs and perceptions will empower you to seek out and nurture connections that are truly healing and supportive.
+- This reflection is not just about understanding the past; it’s about shaping your future.

 Final Thoughts on Co-Regulating Skills for Relationships